DolibarrLabs/dolibarr-modules-docs/modules/damb/doc.md

 ### Generate the skeleton of the module

-To generate an empty module skeleton, you can either do it yourself (by creating folders and files by hand) or you can use a module generator like [damb](https://www.dolistore.com/en/modules/1121-Advanced-Module-Builder.html), so just install it like any module and activate it, then go to the module creation page (see the images below).
+To generate an empty module skeleton, you can either do it yourself (by creating folders and files by hand) or you can use a module builder like [damb](https://www.dolistore.com/en/modules/1121-Advanced-Module-Builder.html), so just install it like any module and activate it, then go to the module creation page (see the images below).

+!> Only a user with administrator privileges can view & use this module.

 ![damb](../../images/damb/damb.png)